-For this level of macro the required equipment is not affordable for most of us, we are talking about thousands of dollars for lens and flash gear.
-But with reverse ring macro photography is cheap and amazing.
-So, what do we need for that?
+For this macro level, the required equipment is not affordable for most of us; we are talking about thousands of dollars for lens and flash gear.
+But with reverse ring macro, photography is cheap and amazing.

 A digital camera